tus/tusd/docs/hooks.md

 }
 ```

-## HTTP Hooks
+## HTTP(S) Hooks

-HTTP Hooks are the second type of hooks supported by tusd.
+HTTP(S) Hooks are the second type of hooks supported by tusd.
 Like the file hooks, it is disabled by default.
 To enable it, pass the `--hooks-http` option to the tusd binary.
-The flag's value will be an HTTP URL endpoint, which the tusd binary will issue POST requests to:
+The flag's value will be an HTTP(S) URL endpoint, which the tusd binary will issue POST requests to:

 ```bash
 $ tusd --hooks-http http://localhost:8081/write